thomasbarrepitous/map_sharing/README.md

 - **Collections**: Create collections of points for better organization.

-- **Sharing**: Share collections of points with other users.

 - **RESTful API**: Utilize Django Rest Framework to build a robust and scalable API.

 - **JWT Authentication**: Implement JSON Web Token (JWT) authentication for secure user access.

-- **Caching**: Optimize performance using caching mechanisms for frequently accessed data.

 ## Requirements